SarthakJaingit/Artificially-Intelligent-Food-Assistant-for-the-Visually-Impaired/README.md

 * requirements.txt
 * Add Readme to each folder
 * Link to notebook to show how pipeline works like training and dataset works.

+## Write code for a way to infer on images using weight files in device and then explian how to use that code in the READme